Padraic79/AutomationProjects/playwright-portfolio/README.md

 # Playwright-Portfolio

-A modern end-to-end test automation suite for multiple web projects, including the [Automation Exercise](https://automationexercise.com/) demo site and custom demo sites hosted on GitHub Pages.
+A modern end-to-end test automation suite for multiple web projects, including the [Automation Exercise](https://automationexercise.com/) demo site and a [personal demo site](https://padraic79.github.io/AutomationProjects/) hosted on GitHub Pages.
 Built with Playwright and the Page Object Model (POM) in TypeScript.

 ## Features